 California has a history of being at the forefront of the cannabis market as it was the first state to legalize medical cannabis in 1996.
 Over the years California has become a knowledgeable and sophisticated medical market.
 In a legal recreational market, companies that are already profitable have the opportunity to leverage a growing consumer base in the Golden State.

-Michigan is the third largest cannabis market in the US and is the tenth state to legalize recreational cannabis.
+Michigan is the third-largest cannabis market in the US and is the tenth state to legalize recreational cannabis.
 According to Marijuana Business Daily, the cannabis market in Michigan is expected to generate up to $1.7 billion in annual revenue over the next few years.

-Michigan offers cannabis companies the potential benefits of first-mover advantage as it is the first state in the American Midwest to legalize cannabis.
+Michigan offers cannabis companies the potential benefits of a first-mover advantage as it is the first state in the American Midwest to legalize cannabis.
 Michigan has also adopted a more business-friendly approach to its regulations, which will allow for home delivery services.